THE GOLDEN FRYING RECIPE

 - Do not store potatoes in a fridge below 6°C. Where possible store in dark place between 6 and 10°C.

-- Wash potatoes before peeling.
+- Wash potatoes before peeling, if they aren't washed yet.

 - Soak strips for a few minutes in warm water and then shake them to eliminate sugars.
 Rinse the fries with clean water.